mohamedyd/mohamedyd.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I serve as an AI Architect for Adabas & Natural at <a href='https://www.softwareag.com/'> Software GmbH</a> located in Darmstadt, Germany, driving AI innovation and product development within the Adabas & Natural ecosystem.
+My focus is on identifying impactful AI use cases, designing scalable AI solutions, and collaborating with key technology partners to modernize enterprise applications with AI.
+I am also responsible for the development of the AI/ML strategy and roadmap for the Adabas & Natural product line, ensuring alignment with the overall company strategy.
+My role involves close collaboration with cross-functional teams, including product management, engineering, and data science, to deliver high-quality AI solutions that meet customer needs.

-I serve as a Senior Research Scientist and Project Leader at <a href='https://www.softwareag.com/'> Software AG</a> located in Darmstadt, Germany.
-I am responsible for the publicly-funded collaborative research projects.
-We cooperate with many companies and research institutions, primarily in Germany and Europe.
-In this role, I manage and work on several research projects related to machine learning, data quality, and MLOps.
-In 2023, I received the Elevating Excellence Award in innovation for my work at Software AG.
+Previously, I worked for 4.5 years as a Senior Research Scientist and Project Leader at Software AG, leading publicly funded collaborative research projects across Germany and Europe.
+I had the privilege of working closely with industry leaders and research institutions, managing projects in machine learning, data quality, and MLOps.
+My research efforts led to five patent applications and over 15 publications in international conferences.
+For my contributions, I was honored with the Elevating Excellence Award in Innovation at Software AG.

-My academic and professional journey is a testament to my passion for research and innovation.
-I pursued my Ph.D. in Computer Science at the University of Oldenburg, Germany, where my thesis focused on the intersection of energy efficiency and service quality in wireless sensing.
-Following my doctorate, I continued to explore the realms of AI and IoT through postdoctoral research and as a lecturer at the University of Stuttgart, Germany.
+I hold a Ph.D. in Computer Science from the University of Oldenburg, Germany, with extensive experience in energy-efficient IoT solutions.
+My research has focused on democratizing AI systems, enhancing data quality, context modeling, and explainable AI.
+In total, I have published over 30 conference papers and journal articles and hold multiple patents.

-## Research interests
+## Technical Interests

-- Data quality (Data profiling and cleaning) for AI/GenAI
+- AI/GenAI for enterprise applications
-- AI/GenAI for data quality
+- AI/GenAI for data engineering
 - ML engineering (MLOps)
 - Explainable AI and data valuation
 - Internet of Things/Wireless Sensor Networks